d3cker/g90puhuApp/README.md

 to make it work as expected.
 During the research it turns out that GSOC uses `/dev/ttyS1` for communication with G90 main unit using `head<>body` [protocol](https://github.com/zeroping/xiegu-g90-headprotocol/).
-As for now there is no known method to pass other port as a parameter for command line.
+As for now there is no known method to pass other port as a parameter for a command line.
 GSOC application is also very picky as it won't accept a link as a device type.
 It's recommended to start **g90sniffer.py** using SSH connection as the output requires big console terminal.